jschuur/coworking.party/README.md

 ### Running Coworking Party Locally

 [SST Ion](https://ion.sst.dev/) is used to deploy the app to AWS.
-The default `pnpm run dev` script also uses SST for [live](https://ion.sst.dev/docs/live/) mode during local development, which would require a [configured AWS account](https://docs.sst.dev/setting-up-aws).
-You can skip this by running `pnpm run dev-nosst` instead.
-This launches the Next.js app with the regular `next dev` command, along with all the other local services (Turso, PartyKit, etc).
+The default `pnpm run dev` script also uses SST for [live](https://ion.sst.dev/docs/live/) mode during local development, which would require a [configured AWS account](https://docs.sst.dev/setting-up-aws) and the [3.0 sst CLI](https://ion.sst.dev/docs/reference/cli/) installed.

+For local development, you can skip SST and needing an AWS account by running `pnpm run dev-nosst` instead.
+This launches Next.js with the regular `next dev` command, along with all the other local services (Turso, PartyKit, etc).

 The local Next.js app will be at http://localhost:3000/, a local [Drizzle Studio](https://orm.drizzle.team/drizzle-studio/overview) instance to manage the database at https://local.drizzle.studio/ and the PartyKit instance at port 1999.
 This means you can hit http://localhost:1999/party/main/debug e.g. to see the PartyKit debug endpoint.